iimyzf/Inception/README.md

     <img width="1133" alt="Screen Shot 2023-05-20 at 2 42 03 PM" src="https://github.com/iimyzf/Inception/assets/63506492/b7330326-7abc-408c-b14b-3e582fcb080b">
   </p>

-  Now you have to configure the FTP so you can connect to the FileZilla, then, and only then you can start testing and transfering the data.
+  Now you have to configure the FTP so you can connect to the FileZilla, then, and only then you can start testing and transferring the data.

-  First, you will began by installing the package needed for the FTP, and copying the config file to its proper directory.
+  First, you will begin by installing the package needed for the FTP and copying the config file to its proper directory.
   Here's the Dockerfile for the FTP
 ```bash
 FROM alpine:3.14